Chris Packham: Since 2009

 In August 2018, Packham co-hosted Yellowstone Live on National Geographic Channel with TV host Josh Elliott, a four-night event showcasing the Greater Yellowstone Ecosystem with feeds from dozens of live cameras and seven camera crews.

 In March 2019, Packham presented, along with Liz Bonnin and Steve Backshall, four-part series Blue Planet Live.

 In 2020, he narrated a three-part documentary series called Primates.
-Along with Ella Al-Shamahi, he also co-presented Waterhole: Africa's Animal Oasis which premiered in December of the same year.
+Along with Ella Al-Shamahi, he also co-presented Waterhole: Africa's Animal Oasis, which premiered in December of the same year.

 In 2021, Packham presented a six-part BBC Two documentary series called Animal Einsteins; the series premiered on 21 February 2021.
 In July 2021, a one-hour special titled Chris Packham: A Walk That Made Me, in which Packham walked a familiar path in Hampshire, premiered on BBC Two.
-Shortly after, he co-presented a six-part series alongside step daughter Megan McCubbin titled Chris and Meg's Wild Summer.
+Shortly after, he co-presented a six-part series alongside stepdaughter Megan McCubbin titled Chris and Meg's Wild Summer.

 In April 2022, he presented a segment filmed in Iceland for the first episode of BBC's Our Changing Planet.
 In August 2022, Packham co-presented with Megan McCubbin BBC's Earth Proms concerts at the Royal Albert Hall.

 Packham narrated the three-part BBC nature series Dogs in the Wild: Meet the Family, that aired from late December 2022 to early January 2023.

 In February 2023, Packham presented Inside Our Autistic Minds, a two-part BBC documentary about autism.

+In June 2023, Channel 4 commissioned Chris Packham: is It Time to Break the Law?; a documentary in which Packham examined whether climate change protestors are justified in breaking the law for their cause.
+The documentary, released in September 2023, saw Packham accompany two Just Stop Oil protestors and film them daubing the headquarters of Policy Exchange with paint.
+Packham ultimately declared that he supported climate activists who were willing to commit imprisonable offences but did not intend to do so himself.

+In June 2023, Packham joined the cast of the fifth series of Celebrity Gogglebox, alongside his daughter Megan McCubbin, and returned for the sixth series in 2024.

+Packham presented Earth, a five-part documentary series that aired on BBC Two during July and August 2023.
+Packham will present Evolution, an upcoming five-part five-part documentary series commissioned by the BBC.

+In October 2024, Packham became the first non-US-based director of the Climate Emergency Fund.

 Charity work and wildlife conservation

-Packham is president of the Hawk Conservancy Trust, the Bat Conservation Trust, the Hampshire Ornithological Society, the British Trust for Ornithology and the Southampton Natural History Society.
+Packham is president of the Hawk Conservancy Trust, the Bat Conservation Trust, the Hampshire Ornithological Society, the British Trust for Ornithology, and the Southampton Natural History Society.
 He was president of the Hawk and Owl Trust between 2010 and 2015.
+Packham was president of the RSPCA from 2023 to 2024.
+In December 2024 Packham and Caroline Lucas resigned from the RSPCA after accusing it of "legitimising cruelty".

-He is vice-president of the RSPB, the Wildlife Trusts, Butterfly Conservation, the Brent Lodge Bird & Wildlife Trust, The Wildfowl and Wetlands Trust and Grace Secondary School (The Sudan).
+He is vice-president of the RSPB, the Wildlife Trusts, Butterfly Conservation, the Brent Lodge Bird & Wildlife Trust, The Wildfowl and Wetlands Trust and Grace Secondary School (Sudan).